 In addition to the luxurious accommodation, of which the interiors feature pale timber cladding, neutral sheer curtains, textural decor and polished concrete flooring, the resort also has two new pools, a restaurant, bar, and beach club.
 Now we’re talking.

-Samphire Rottnest is open for bookings in October now.
+Samphire Rottnest is open for bookings now.